sul-dlss/datacite-ruby/README.md

 ### Validating

 This gem provides a method for translating a Cocina::Models::DRO object to a DataCite request based on the [DataCite API](https://datacite-metadata-schema.readthedocs.io/en/4.6/introduction/) (as of 10/23/2025 ).
+This will raise ValidationErrors if the translated cocina does not validate.
+Thus you don't need to call the validator separately when mapping cocina.

 ```
 attributes = Datacite::Mapping::FromCocina::Request.build(cocina_object: cocina_object)